Jackass (franchise): Steve-O: Gnarly (2020)

 Gnarly is Steve-O's second stand-up comedy special at the Gothic Theatre in Denver, Colorado.
 He presented stories, stunts and previously unseen footage to the audience.
 The special marks the first time the entire cast of Jackass reunited after the death of Ryan Dunn.
 It was released in 2020 and is available to watch on Steve-O's website.

 Steve-O's Bucket List (2023)

 In 2021, Steve-O started going on tour throughout the United States.
 This tour, titled The Bucket List Tour, features Steve-O telling stories and showing stunts that he wasn't allowed to do for Jackass.
 He occasionally brought other Jackass members as guests for his live shows.
-He started going to Australia and New Zealand in February 2023, and to the United Kingdom in June and July 2023.
+He started going to Canada in October 2022, Australia and New Zealand in February 2023, and to the United Kingdom in June and July 2023.
 It was released on his website on November 14, 2023, making it his third comedy special.
 Chris Pontius, Dave England, Ehren McGhehey, Preston Lacy, Loomis Fall, and Jeff Tremaine make cameo appearances.